Julia-Petrova/portfolio/portfolio/command_reference_sample.md

 `db_name`

-: A name of the logical database that includes the target table.
+: The name of the logical database that contains the target table.
-  Optional if a default logical database is set up.
+  Optional if a default logical database is selected.

 `table_name`